Two-Point Boundary Value Problems on Diffeomorphism Groups: Main Results

 Recall from \cite{mp}, Section 3, that the group coadjoint on $\D^s(\T^n)$ equipped with a $H^r$ metric has the form:

 Hence we have the following version of \eqref{Lie group conservation law equation}:

 \begin{remark} Later in our argument we will require that, for each $t \in [0,1]$, $\big(\Ad_{\gamma(t)}^{-1}\big)^{*_r} : T_e\D^{s+1} \rightarrow T_e\D^{s+1}$ be a bounded invertible linear operator, so it is at this point that we can explicitly see the necessity of $r\geq 1$.
-A simple derivative count shows that $A^r$ must be at least of order $2$ to prevent a loss of derivatives coming from the multiplication by the coefficients of the matrix $D\gamma(t)$ which are apriori only of class $H^{s-1}$. \end{remark}
+A simple derivative count shows that $A^r$ must be at least of order $2$ to prevent a loss of derivatives coming from the multiplication by the coefficients of the matrix $D\gamma(t)$ which are apriori only of class $H^{s-1}$ {(recall that only the endpoints of $\gamma(t)$ will be assumed to be of class $H^{s+1}$)}. \end{remark}